-Budget Highlights: The FY22 Adopted Budget for Parks reflecting a net decrease in expenditures of (\$341,015), or -8.9% from the Current Year Original (CYO) budget.
-The primary drivers of this budget are labor and supply cost savings in Personal Services and Inventory Purchases that are specific to the Providence agreement at Tanglewood Park.
-Another significant expense reduction is in the Other Operating Costs category of accounts, due to a relatively large reduction in the FY22 Claims budget.
-Offsetting these reductions somewhat are increases in Maintenance Services including an inaugural operating budget established for Belews Lake, and Other Purchased Services, which includes the full costs of operating the swimming pool complex after the prior shutdown year due to the COVID-19 pandemic.
+Budget Highlights: The FY22 Recommended budget for Parks is \$8,295,158, reflecting a decrease in expenditures of (\$105,914) or -1.3% from the Current Year Original (CYO) budget.
+The primary drivers on the expense side are cost savings in Personal Services and Inventory Purchases that are specific to the Providence agreement at Tanglewood Park.
+Another significant expense reduction is in the Other Operating Costs category of accounts, due to a relatively large reduction in the Claims budget.
+Offsetting these reductions somewhat are increases in Maintenance Services including an inaugural operating budget established for Belews Lake and Other Purchased Services, which includes the full costs of operating the swimming pool complex after the shutdown year due to the pandemic.